Ashinura/Streaming-Downloader/README.md

 ## Installation
   > Streaming-Downloader works with python 3.11 (tested on 3.11.8), older version were not tested and newer version are not supported.
   - Get python, the script was dev & work fine on [Python 3.11.8](https://www.python.org/downloads/release/python-3118/) (Check 'Add Python to PATH')
+  - Go to the latest release, then download StrDL_Installer.exe to properly install the app, or just StreamingDL.exe to run it without installation
+  - If you encounter errors, make sure you are using Python 3.11.
+Furthermore, you may need to check if your antivirus software has blocked the app.
+Try turning off your antivirus temporarily.
+If it still doesn't work, or if you have concerns about potential malware, the source code is available for your review.

+## Manual Installation
+  > Streaming-Downloader works with python 3.11 (tested on 3.11.8), older version were not tested and newer version are not supported.
+  - Get python, the script was dev & work fine on [Python 3.11.8](https://www.python.org/downloads/release/python-3118/) (Check 'Add Python to PATH')
   - Move the folder containing the subfolders to your desired path, it's best to do this now rather than doing this after running setup.bat
   - Open the 'Setup' folder and run 'setup.bat', the installation can be long depnds on your connection and/or your CPU
   - Restart your PC